“I said goodbye many times”, says mother of girl with rare and serious syndrome

 The girl then had to return to the operating room to wash her abdominal cavity.
 According to Sandra, every seven days, the girl had a new complication, which led to severe malnutrition.

-“The doctors said there wasn’t much that could be done.
+“The doctors said there wasn’t much that might be done.
 Every day they advised me ‘say goodbye to your daughter because we don’t know what tomorrow will be like’.
 I had to say goodbye to Helena a few times in the ICU.
 In less than two months, there were seven surgeries, one more serious than the other.
 There are 12, over the last four years”, says the mother.

 Bowel rehabilitation

-In June 2020, Helena underwent decisive surgery so that doctors could try to save her intestine.
+In June 2020, Helena underwent decisive surgery so that doctors might try to save her intestine.
 Although the objective was to recover at least 70 centimeters of the organ, only 25 cm were in good condition.

 Rehabilitation treatment included the strategy of parenteral nutrition, when the patient receives nutrients via catheter.
 The limited availability of a rehabilitation center in the Federal District, which would allow hospital discharge to live at home while undergoing treatment, led the family to move to Porto Alegre.